 And the most infamous, the March 1977 Tenerife disaster, where a 747 hit another 747 taxiing across the runway after starting its takeoff roll without proper clearance.

 All of the above are instances of two aircraft involved in a collision.
-Early reports say that this was an arriving plane hitting a ground vehicle, specifically a fire truck.
+This was an arriving plane hitting a ground vehicle, specifically a fire truck.
 However, ground vehicles must get permission from the tower to cross an active runway and personnel are trained appropriately to follow these rules, so the question we will have to wait and see who was not supposed to be where they were, and how they got to be there in the first place.